Postgraduate Course: Real-Time Performance Strategies and Design (MUSI11018)

 Assessment will be based on demonstrated knowledge and understanding of the subject matter presented in the course as evidenced by the fluency and efficiency of Max/MSP programming.
 The student's ability to solve problems and implement their musical goals in well-functioning software is key to success in this course.
 In addition, creativity and success in both the musical and technological domain, as well as the degree of progress made, will significantly affect the outcome of assessment.

 ||Written feedback will be provided via the electronic submission system.
 Students will be notified by class email lists once the provisional mark and feedback are available to view.

 |No Exam Information

-* A good proficiency in programming within the Max/MSP environment
+- Demonstrate a proficiency in real-time computer music programming within the Max/MSP environment.

-* An awareness of the way in which computer music technology works at a basic level and how best to work with it
+- Evidence an awareness of the way in which computer music technology works at a basic level and how best to work with such systems.

 |Graduate Attributes and Skills